David Calderwood: Royal conflict

-David Calderwood (1575–1650), ecclesiastic, historian, and theological writer, was born at Dalkeith, Midlothian, and educated at the college of Edinburgh.
+David Calderwood was born at Dalkeith, Midlothian, and educated at the college of Edinburgh.
 In 1604 he was ordained minister of Crailing in Roxburghshire.
-It was the time when King James was doing his utmost to introduce prelacy into the Church of Scotland, and from the very first Calderwood showed himself one of the sturdiest opponents of the royal scheme.
-His first public appearance in the controversial arena was in 1608, when James Law, bishop of Orkney, came to Jedburgh, ordered a presbytery to be held, and set aside an election of members to the general assembly already made, in order to substitute other representatives more in favour of the king's views.
+It was the time when King James was attempting to introduce prelacy into the Church of Scotland, and Calderwood was one of the sturdiest opponents of the royal scheme.
+In 1608, when James Law, bishop of Orkney, came to Jedburgh, ordered a presbytery to be held, and set aside an election of members to the general assembly already made, in order to substitute other representatives more in favour of the king's views.
 Calderwood openly protested against the jurisdiction of the bishop, for which offence he was deprived of his right to attend church courts, and required to confine himself to the limits of his parish, Silenced in this way and prevented from taking any part in public proceedings, he applied himself the more earnestly to the authority.
 In 1617, when the king visited Scotland, an occasion occurred for a more open and important act of resistance.
 Some ministers were in the habit of meeting at that time in Edinburgh in an informal way, to discuss various matters; and when it was agreed by the lords of articles to pass a decree giving power to the king, with the archbishops, bishops, and such ministers as he might choose, to direct the external policy of the kirk, a number of the ministers met and signed a protest against the decree.
 Prominent among them was Calderwood.
 This led to his being summoned to the royal presence to give an account of his 'mutinous and seditious' deed.
 A singular colloquy took place between the king and the minister.
 The king had great confidence in his powers of argument and condescended to argue with Calderwood.
 Though on his knees, Calderwood replied to the king with great coolness and cleverness, baffling his royal opponent.
 The courtiers were shocked at his fearless style of reply, and some even of his own friends were tugging at him, to induce him to show more complaisance.
 Occasionally the king lost patience and scolded him as 'a false puritan' and 'a very knave.'
-The matter ended in Calderwood being deprived of his charge, confined first in the prison of St. Andrews and then of Edinburgh, and finally ordered to leave the country.
+The matter ended in Calderwood being deprived of his charge, confined first in the prison of St Andrews and then of Edinburgh, and finally ordered to leave the country.